-The city had previously announced it would run out of money April 8 and would have to shut City Hall for three weeks.
-Essential workers would continue to work without pay during a shut down, but the city had said they would be reimbursed after the city collects its second quarterly taxes.
+The city previously announced it would run out of money April 8 and would have to shut City Hall for three weeks.
+Essential workers would continue to work without pay during a shutdown, but the city had said they would be reimbursed after the city collects its second-quarter taxes.

-But with negotiations for a rescue package and a controversial takeover proposal consuming Trenton legislators and the Governor's office, Filiciello said the union vote would allow more time for a solution to be reached.
-Assembly Speaker Vincent Prieto has said he will not post the takeover bill if it allows the state to rip up collective bargaining agreements.
+With negotiations for a rescue package and a controversial takeover proposal consuming Trenton legislators and the governor's office, Filiciello said the union vote would allow more time for a solution to be reached.
+Assembly Speaker Vincent Prieto (D., Hudson) has said he will not allow a vote on a takeover bill that allows the state to rip up collective-bargaining agreements.

-The rescue package creates a Payment in Lieu of Taxes (PILOT) system for casinos, and redirects more than $60 million in casino money to Atlantic City's budget and debt payments.
-The PILOT system was designed to prevent damaging tax appeals from casinos, which have brought the city to the fiscal breaking point, but an amendment added in at at the last minute by the state Senate allows the casinos to opt out of the system if casino gaming is expanded to North Jersey.
+The rescue package creates a Payment in Lieu of Taxes (PILOT) system for casinos and redirects more than $60 million in casino money to Atlantic City's budget and debt payments.
+The PILOT system was designed to prevent damaging tax appeals from casinos, which have brought the city to the fiscal breaking point, but an amendment added by the state Senate allows the casinos to opt out of the system if casino gaming is expanded to North Jersey.

-Atlantic City currently owes Borgata Hotel and Casino more than $150 million in back taxes from succesful appeals, though the two sides are currently in court-ordered mediation to try to come to a settlement.
-The city also has $240 million in debt payments, but said it will make an April 1 debt payment.
+Atlantic City owes Borgata Hotel and Casino more than $150 million in back taxes from successful appeals, though the two sides are in court-ordered mediation to try to come to a settlement.
+The city also has $240 million in debt payments but said it would make an April 1 debt payment.